nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Subtly-Different-Responses.md

 ## What I Learned

 - Small response differences can reveal valid usernames.
-- Grep Extract makes subtle response differences easier to spot.
+- Grep Extract makes small differences easier to spot.
-- A 302 response can indicate a successful login.
+- A `302` response usually means the login was successful.
 - Burp Intruder makes username and password enumeration much faster.

 ---